Presented by HackGT

 This will be an opportunity for participants to:

-- Gain insight into impactful, widely known tech companies.
+- Gain insight into impactful, widely-known technology companies

-- Receive mentorship from college students and industry professionals.
+- Receive mentorship from college students and other industry professionals

-- Connect with summer camp opportunities at Georgia Tech and in the city to further their education and exposure.
+- Connect with opportunities at Georgia Tech to further their education and exposure

 During the Day

 Throughout the day, students will have the opportunity to follow one of four tracks: Web Development, Design, Cybersecurity, or Product Development & Entrepreneurship.

 Each track consists of interactive workshops and curriculum that encourages students to think critically and creatively.
 Additionally, there will be opportunities for students to engage and connect with various industry professionals and college students.

 We want to show high school students the value of computer science, which is why we are providing all of the resources you'll need to get started!